brunokam/spl-compiler/README.md

-# spl-compiler
+# SPL compiler

-An implementation of Simple Programming Language (SPL).
+The implementation of Simple Programming Language (SPL).